 In addition to being a beautiful game that you want to leave out on your coffee table, Katamino is versatile.
 It can be played with one player or two, and it has won a number of awards.
 This game has several different playing variations and many challenge levels.
 This game would be perfect for a child, a teen, a family, for display, or for your office.
 Warning: it is addicting!

 This guy has been around forever, hasn’t he?
-Leo loves this game, just as I did when I was a child.
+My kids love this game, just as I did when I was a child.
 You can play Simon by yourself, against the computer, or you can set it for a two-player game.
 The goal is to memorize and follow the increasingly difficult light and sound sequences.
 Once you start playing, you’ll want to keep playing.
-Leo holds the Simon record in our house at the moment!
+My oldest holds the Simon record in our house at the moment!

-Keeping with the 1980s theme, Leo has recently discovered the joys and frustrations of the Rubik’s Cube, the world’s best-selling puzzle.
+Keeping with the 1980s theme, my children have recently discovered the joys and frustrations of the Rubik’s Cube, the world’s best-selling puzzle.
 In case you are unfamiliar with this puzzle, each side of this cube has nine colored squares.
 The goal is to make each side of the cube one color.
-If you get too frustrated, there are cheat-sheets online, folks!
+If you get too frustrated, there are cheat-sheets online!
+And oodles of YouTube videos!

 This is another awesome game from Think Fun.
 Clearly, we love Think Fun over here!
 These transparent cards are heavy-duty and hold up well over time.
 This game is enjoyable for children and adults, making it a great family game.
 This fast-paced game taps into players’ spatial skills.
 The goal of this game is to make matches, known as swishes, by getting balls into hoops of the same color.
 This game can be played with multiple players, or as a solitaire.
 And, this is random, but every time I play it I think to myself that I wish I had this game back when I was a swimmer.
 It would have been perfect for long meets and the plastic cards would hold up well.